 The Florida Institute of Ultrasound, Inc., and it's governing body are located at 8800 University Parkway, Suite A-4, Pensacola, Florida.
-The building consists of a single story structure which includes office spaces, library facilities, two classrooms, six scanning rooms, 8 restrooms, and a media suite.
+The building consists of a single story structure which includes office spaces, library facilities, two classrooms, six scanning rooms, 8 restrooms, and a media suite for a total of 4,800 square feet.